itsdk109/go_restfull_api/README.md

 # Basic Book REST API
-This is a simple RESTful API for managing a collection of books.
+&rarr; This is a simple RESTful API for managing a collection of books.
 It is built using Go and the Chi router, with PostgreSQL as the database.

 ## Prerequisites
-Before running this application, make sure you have the following installed:
+&rarr; Before running this application, make sure you have the following installed:

 + Go (https://golang.org/)